Back to all posts

 Narvarte is less scene-driven and more life-driven.
 The neighborhood has taquerias, markets, supermarkets, parks, pharmacies, local restaurants, and residential blocks that often feel easier for ordinary weekdays.

-The tradeoff is that Narvarte has less instant social density than Roma Norte.
-You can still move toward Roma, Condesa, Del Valle, Centro Medico, and other central areas, but the neighborhood itself is more residential.
+The tradeoff is lower instant social density.
+You can still move toward Roma, Condesa, Del Valle, Centro Medico, and Reforma, but Narvarte itself is more residential.
 That is a feature if your month is work-heavy.
-It is a limitation if you want every night to start outside your door.
+It is a limitation if every night should start outside your door.

 For monthly stays